flybywiresim/docs/docs/fbw-a32nx/settings.md

 #### Sidestick / Joystick

+!!! warning "Not applicable for the Stable version."

 We **highly recommend** to use a joystick or flight stick when flying any aircraft in a simulator.
 Keyboard or controller buttons simply do not have the range and sensitivity required for successfully controlling an aircraft.

 For the flight stick pitch control (up/backward and down/forward) we recommend using a sensitivity setting of `-30%` to better simulate the increased force you need to **push or pull** the real sidestick in the aircraft.
 Please see the screenshot below for an example: